rfo909/CFT/doc/Reference.md

 ## Creating code from values

-The *syntesis* functionality comes in three variants.
-Two of them are "colon commands".
+The *syntesis* functionality comes in the following variants.

-1. The :syn command syntesizes code from the last result.
+1. The :syn command syntesizes code from the last result
 2. The :NN  (where NN is an integer) syntesizes the indicated element of the last result list.
 If last result is not a list, you get an error.
-3. The global function "syn()"
+3. The global function syn()

 ## Example using :syn